faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 vokoscreen is an easy to use screencast creator to record educational videos, live recordings of browser, installation, videoconferences, etc.

 {% shell_term $ %}
-sudo dnf install vokoscreen
+sudo dnf in vokoscreen
 {% endshell_term %}

 Or -NG

 {% shell_term $ %}
-sudo dnf install vokoscreenNG
+sudo dnf in vokoscreenNG
 {% endshell_term %}

 {% shell_term $ %}
-sudo dnf install alsa-lib-devel
+sudo dnf in alsa-lib-devel
 {% endshell_term %}

 ## ps_mem